 IRS Installment Plans

-IRS Installment Agreement
+IRS Installment Plan

-The IRS may grant extensions to your IRS tax payment plan installment loan agreement under certain conditions if you can't pay IRS installment agreement.
+The IRS may grant extensions to your IRS payment plan under certain conditions:

 IRS installment agreements are one of your options if you can’t pay your federal taxes in full when they’re due.